-Table 6-6.
-Quad-Core Intel® Xeon® Processor X5365 Series Thermal Specifications
+Dual-Core Intel® Xeon® Processor L5200 Series Thermal Specifications

-Core Frequency Maximum Power (W) Thermal Design Power (W) Minimum TCASE (°C) Maximum TCASE (°C) Notes Launch to FMB 180 150 5 See Figure 6-3; Table 6-7 1, 2, 3, 4, 5, 6
+Core Frequency Thermal Design Power (W) Minimum T {CASE} (°C) Maximum T {CASE} (°C) Notes Launch to FMB 40 5 See Figure 6-3; Table 6-7 1, 2, 3, 4, 5

-- These values are specified at $V{CC\MAX}$ for all processor frequencies.
-Systems must be designed to ensure the processor is not to be subjected to any static $V{CC}$ and $I{CC}$ combination wherein $V{CC}$ exceeds $V{CC\MAX}$ at specified $I{CC}$ .
-Please refer to the loadline specifications in Section 2.
+- These values are specified at $V{\text{CC_MAX}}$ for all processor frequencies.
+Systems must be designed to ensure the processor is not to be subjected to any static VCC and ICC combination wherein VCC exceeds $V{\text{CC_MAX}}$ at specified ICC.
+Please refer to the loadline specifications in Section 2.13. - Thermal Design Power (TDP) should be used for processor thermal solution design targets.
+TDP is not the maximum power that the processor can dissipate.
+TDP is measured at maximum T{CASE} .
+2. - These specifications are based pre-silicon estimates and simulations.
+These specifications will be updated with characterized data from silicon measurements in a future release of this document.

-Maximum Power is the highest power the processor will dissipate, regardless of its VID.
-Maximum Power is - measured at maximum TCASE.
-Thermal Design Power (TDP) should be used for processor thermal solution design targets.
-TDP is not the - maximum power that the processor can dissipate.
-TDP is measured at maximum TCASE. - These specifications are based on silicon characterization. - Power specifications are defined at all VIDs found in Table 2-3.
-The Quad-Core Intel® Xeon® Processor L5300 Series may be shipped under multiple VIDs for each frequency.

-FMB, or Flexible Motherboard, guidelines provide a design target for meeting all planned processor - frequency requirements.
+Power specifications are defined at all VIDs found in Table 2-12.
+The Dual-Core Intel® Xeon® Processor - 4.
+L5200 Series may be shipped under multiple VIDs for each frequency. - FMB, or Flexible Motherboard, guidelines provide a design target for meeting all planned processor frequency requirements.

 Figure 6-3.
-Quad-Core Intel® Xeon® Processor X5365 Series Thermal Profile
+Dual-Core Intel® Xeon® Processor L5200 Series Thermal Profile